HumanBehaviourChangeProject/Info-extract/README.md

 - 17 fully annotated open access papers

 ## Dataset

-In the context of the [HBCP] (https://www.humanbehaviourchange.org/), 244 papers of behaviour science literature have been anontated for 10 behavioural change techniques and 4 population characteristic ( min age, max age, mean age and gender) according to the Behaviour Change Intervention Ontology.
+In the context of the HBCP (https://www.humanbehaviourchange.org/), 244 papers of behaviour science intervention papers have been annotated for 10 behaviour change techniques and 4 population characteristics (min age, max age, mean age and gender) according to the Behaviour Change Intervention Ontology.
 Our pre-trained model is trained on a subset of 111 papers.
 We release 17 papers (that the model has not been trained on) as a sample dataset.
-Those 17 papers are open access and publicly avaliable.
+Those 17 papers are open access and publicly available.

 ## Quickstart for behavioural science users